bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 ### Python: Combining data from multiple sources and creating connection to MySQL database

-Combining selected sheets from each of the 12 excel files <br>
+Combining selected sheets from each of the 12 excel files:
-Created a connection to MySQL database and imported the raw data into Tableplus <br>
-Created 12 custom table names for the respective imported excel files
 ```
 # Create a list of the different file paths where the excel sheets are stored
 file_paths = ['/Users/ASUS/Desktop/raw/Jan.xlsx',